September 30, 2023

 Lonsdale House would eventually be undone by its location.
 Standing adjacent to the Myer Department Store, it fell victim to Myer's expansion plans.

-In 2010 it was demolished to make way for the 'Emporium', a Myer funded shopping arcade focussing on fashion.
+In 2010 it was demolished to make way for the 'Emporium', a Myer funded shopping arcade focussed on fashion.
 While there were numerous calls for the building to receive heritage protection, then planning minister Justin Madden immediately approved Myer's plans, without consulting the community.

 When it was demolished, Lonsdale House was one of only 20 Art Deco buildings left in Melbourne.